M.I.T. DEPARTMENT OF EECS

 Complete the following hands-on assignment.
-Do the activities described, and hand in the answers to the numbered questions at the beginning of recitation on Tuesday, March 30.
+Do the activities described, and hand in the answers to the numbered questions at the beginning of recitation.
 As usual, submit your solutions using the online submission site before recitation.

 This hands-on exercise is designed to introduce you to the Internet's Domain Name System (DNS).
 You probably use DNS every day --- you used it to get to this page.
 To prepare for this assignment, please read Section 4.4 of the class textbook, titled "Case study: The Internet Domain Name System (DNS)".

 A good tool for exploring DNS is

 Athena workstations.
 It should work by default, but if it does not,

 does not work, try an Athena Sun workstation.

 ; <<>> DiG 9.3.1 <<>> slashdot.org ;; global options: printcmd ;; Got answer: ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 997 ;; flags: qr rd ra; QUERY: 1, ANSWER: 1, AUTHORITY: 3, ADDITIONAL: 3

 ;; QUESTION SECTION: ;slashdot.org.
 IN A